Axioms for infinite matroids: Examples

 \begin{theorem}[Higgs~\cite{Higgs69graphs}] The elementary algebraic cycles of an infinite graph $G$ are the circuits of a matroid on its edge set $E(G)$ if and only if $G$ contains no subdivision of the Bean graph. \end{theorem}

 \begin{corollary} The elementary algebraic cycles of any locally finite graph are the circuits of a matroid. \end{corollary}

-The dual of the algebraic cycle matroid of a graph $G$ can also be described: it is the matroid whose circuits are the bonds separating a finite part of $G$ from the infinite rest~\cite{BruhnDiestelMatroidsGraphs}.
+The dual of the algebraic cycle matroid of a graph $G$ can also be described: it is the matroid whose circuits are the minimal non-empty cuts dividing the graph into a rayless `small' side and the rest~\cite{BruhnDiestelMatroidsGraphs}.